nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 The digital media landscape is brutally COMPETITIVE.

-Traffic has become harder and harder to obtain, and your audience's attention span is shorter than ever.
+Traffic on social media has become harder to obtain, and your audience's attention span is shorter than ever.
 There has never been a greater demand for high-quality, engaging content.

-The availability of cheap, global labor has made it harder than ever to compete.

 You will not survive by being average.
 Your brand and your content needs to be EXTRAORDINARY and UNFORGETTABLE.

 Many brands, businesses, and creators FAIL.
 Why?

  * Inability to hold the attention of their audience, or even get traffic in the first place.
- * A lack of quality content
+ * Irrelevant or low-quality content
  * No sense of identity or values

 Fortunately, we now have a solid understanding of why people engage with certain content, why they attach to certain brands, and what makes them buy.